thingsboard/thingsboard.github.io/docs/user-guide/index.md

 ---

-The Thingsboard **Guides** can help you to get familiar with Thingsboard platform.
+The ThingsBoard **Guides** can help you to get familiar with ThingsBoard platform.

 #### Contents